-At Bougas Private School, the Informatics Course is a part of the Analytical Program Timetable of all grades of the Primary, Gymnasium and General Lyceum (up to the 3rd Grade of Lyceum – 5th Field: Economics and Informatics).
-The purpose of the Bougas Private School course is to:
+At Bougas Private School, the ICT Course is part of the curriculum for all grades of the Primary School, Gymnasium and Lyceum (up to the 3rd Grade of Lyceum – 5th Field: Economics and Informatics).

-- to help students acquire general knowledge and skills in core themes that are the foundation for the science of Information Technology
+- to help students acquire general knowledge and skills in core subjects that are the foundation of the science of Information Technology

-- have knowledge of understanding, creating, organizing, managing and processing data and information
+- to have knowledge of creating, organizing, understanding, managing and processing data and information

-- to be able to use computing applications for problem solving and decision making
+- to be able to use computer applications for problem solving and decision making

 - to familiarize children with computer hardware and software